open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 Since data is produced at about 47MB/s, it takes about 340 μs to produce 16384 bytes of data.
 This means that the data contained in a single `ReadSize` block was generated in the span of approximately 340 μs.

+<-- from here -->

-Because we are using every 100th sample to generate feedback, the sample that is actually used to trigger an output could be any from that 340 μs span resulting in latencies that are lower then 340 μs.
+Because we are using every
+100th sample to generate feedback, the sample that is actually used to trigger an output could be any from that 340 μs span resulting in latencies that are lower then 340 μs.
 This is reflected in the Histogram1D visualizer.

+<-- to here, i think this explains why it is variable, which is a separate point. in my chain of thought i wanted to hear about the 300mus first -->

+The average latency is ~300 μs

+<-- potentially what the plots are and the three things we will look at (average, variability, y scale) can be explained above before starting the three cases -->

-The average latency is ~300 μs (in this plot, 1000 corresponds to 1 ms) and can be as low as ~60 μs.
+(in this plot, 1000 corresponds to 1 ms) <-- would it be clearer to say: the y axis is in mus ? -->

+and can be as low as
+~60 μs.
 The long tail in the distribution corresponds to instances when the hardware buffer was used or the operating system was busy with other tasks.